Test Runner (Twister)

 There are several parameters which control tests timeouts on various levels:

-• timeout option in each test case.
+• timeout option in each test scenario.
 See here for more details.

 • timeout_multiplier option in board configuration.
 See here for more details.